MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/lang-spec/chapter-01.md

 There are four kinds of commands in PowerShell: scripts, functions and methods, cmdlets, and native commands.

-- A file of commands is called a *script*.
+- A file of commands is called a _script_.
 By convention, a script has a filename extension of .ps1.
   The top-most level of a PowerShell program is a script, which, in turn, can invoke other commands.

 - PowerShell supports modular programming via named procedures.
-A procedure written in PowerShell is called a *function*, while an external procedure made available by the execution environment (and typically written in some other language) is called a *method*.
+A procedure written in PowerShell is called a _function_, while an external procedure made available by the execution environment (and typically written in some other language) is called a _method_.

-- A *cmdlet* (pronounced "command-let") is a simple, single-task command-line tool.
+- A _cmdlet_ (pronounced "command-let") is a simple, single-task command-line tool.
 Although a cmdlet can be used on its own, the full power of cmdlets is realized when they are used in combination to perform complex tasks.

-- A *native command* is a command that is built in to the host environment.
+- A _native command_ is a command that is built into the host environment.

-Each time the PowerShell runtime environment begins execution, it begins what is called a *session*.
+Each time the PowerShell runtime environment begins execution, it begins what is called a _session_.
 Commands then execute within the context of that session.

 This specification defines the PowerShell language, the built-in cmdlets, and the use of objects via